valzi/hylia/src/pages/capital.md

 ### What Was

-* Over 200 years ago, two Empires formed a treaty agreeing that neither would interfere with this contested planet, that it would simply be ignored.
+* Sometime more than 200 years ago, 2 empires formed a treaty agreeing that neither would interfere with this previously-contested planet; it would simply be ignored.
 * Criminals, anarchists, religious extremists, and other desperate folk fled to it as a safe haven, but they had no way of maintaining tech, mostly due to lack of expertise.
 * Constant upheaval of government, gang warfare, and philosophical movements against various kinds of knowledge removed what little stability remained.